kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/List All JournalEntries.md

 ### List all JournalEntries
 Endpoint: `GET /journalEntry`

 Returns a list of all JournalEntries.
+Database requests for this endpoint scale linearly with the number of entries to be returned, so it is not recommended to use this endpoint.
+If possible, fetch only the journalEntries you need, or use `GET /organization/{id}/journalEntry` instead.
 ___
 #### Request Body Parameters
 None